-The Center for Teaching Excellence (CTE) is a university office dedicated to assisting instructors, including GTAs, to develop effective instructional techniques.
+The CTE is a university office dedicated to assisting instructors, including GTAs, to develop effective instructional techniques.
 The expert staff of CTE can introduce instructors to the pedagogical technology available at the university and help instructors develop new approaches to teaching.
 CTE specialists work with instructors individually, and also offer a diverse array of workshops and discussions.
 They also can guide instructors to useful scholarly literature on the subject of college teaching and learning.